Romanization of Chinese: Hanyu Pinyin

 Hanyu Pinyin has developed from Mao's 1951 directive, through the promulgation on 1 November 1957 of a draft version by the State Council, to its final form being approved by the State Council in September 1978, to being accepted in 1982 by the International Organization for Standardization as the standard for transcribing Chinese.

 John DeFrancis has described Mao Zedong's belief that pinyin would eventually replace Chinese characters, but this has not come to pass, and in fact such a plan had already ceased together with the end of Latinxua Sinwenz movement.

+Jyutping

 Tongyong Pinyin

 Tongyong Pinyin is a system with some usage in Taiwan.
 It was introduced by the linguist Yu Bor-chuan in 1998 and was the official romanization of Mandarin in Taiwan between 2002 and 2008.
-The system was developed in part to create a Taiwanese identity distinct from China, which uses the Hanyu Pinyin.
+The system was developed in part to make the Taiwanese identity more distinct from China's, the latter of which uses Hanyu Pinyin.
 Whether to use this system is considered a political issue in Taiwan.